A University of Utah Field Course

-Breakfast, Lunch, and Dinner will be provided at the Field Station and are included in the course fee.
+Breakfast, Lunch, and Dinner will be provided at the field camp and are included in the course fee.
 Please let us know when you apply for this program if you have special dietary needs, as well as any medical or physical conditions.
 We will advise you accordingly.

-Students will visit a wide range of local prehistoric and historical archaeological sites and ecological communities in the Eagle Lake area as well as in surrounding areas of northeastern California and northwestern Nevada.
+Students will visit a wide range of local prehistoric and historical archaeological sites and ecological communities in the Eagle Lake area as well as in surrounding areas of northeastern California, southern Oregon, and northwestern Nevada.
 Please consult with the faculty about independent travel during and after the program.

 Travel to Eagle Lake:

 Tuition and Fees:

 Students are responsible for paying upper division level tuition as assessed by the University of Utah.
 Students should figure tuition according to Resident fees as there is no Non-Resident tuition assessed for summer courses.
 Note that tuition amounts are subject to change without notice.
-The exact tuition for Summer 2017 will not be available until sometime during April 2017 (for 6 credit hours last summer it was $1991.88).
+The exact tuition for Summer 2018 will not be available until sometime during April 2018 (for 6 credit hours last summer it was $1991.88).
 There is also a special fee of $2399.00 for the course that is used to cover room and board, field trip, and other expenses at Eagle Lake.
 The total cost is thus ~$4400.00.
-Tuition and course fee is due in early June, 2017.
+Tuition and course fee is due in early June 2018.
 All participants must enroll in the course for the full 6 credit hours.

 Enrollment, Application, and Experience: